aka, DELIRIO CALDO

 Meanwhile, there’s a cross between Luis Guzman and Ron Perlman who keeps referring to himself as “the source” running around trying to find the killer because he’s always in the wrong place at the wrong time.
 He’s the comic relief who’s not very funny.

 The rest of the film is lame cat and crippled mouse game between the killer, the doctor, the cops and Ron Guzman.
-And, of course, more tits and ass than you can shake an erect stick at.
-Unfortunately, Polselli finds a lot of disturbing situations to put those tits and asses into, so there’s not much to get your stick erect for.
+And, of course, a lot of nudity that Poselli disturbingly inserts into terrible situations.

 At some point, yet another character is introduced (Herbert’s niece?) who is either on Herbert’s side or Marzia’s.
 It’s incredibly hard to tell.